Doula: Prison doulas

-Since the 1980s, women incarcerated in the US has increased nearly 800 percent, of which an estimated 12,000 pregnant women are incarcerated annually.
-Pregnant prisoners are allowed to be shackled in more than 20 states and are forced to return to jail within 24 hours without their infants.
+Since the 1980s, women incarcerated in the US have increased nearly 800 percent, including an estimated 12,000 pregnant women incarcerated annually.
+Pregnant prisoners are allowed to be shackled in more than 20 states and are forced to return to jail within 24 hours after giving birth, without their infants.
 The environmental factors of the penal system are shown to increase the risks associated with poor perinatal outcomes and have long-term health risks for the women and their children.
-The implementation of prison doulas rose out of the movement to end shackling for pregnant and laboring women from the prison abolition, human rights, reproductive justice, and birth justice movements in the early 2000s.
+The implementation of prison doulas rose out of the movement to end shackling for pregnant and laboring women from the prison abolition, human rights, and reproductive and birth justice movements in the early 2000s.
 Prison doula organizations work with those incarcerated to provide prenatal care, childbirth education, birth attendance, and breast feeding support.
 By providing doula services to jails, prisons, recovery centers, and county hospitals, doulas work to improve birth experiences and bonding as well as to challenge the dehumanizing penal environment.
 In studies of women who received doula services while incarcerated, the women reported increased happiness around their pregnancy; greater feelings of empowerment; a sense of normalcy around birth; and support during separation from their infant.

 While well-received, prison doula support is not widespread in the United States and most programs are local due to the lack of an established federal standard of medical care for pregnant incarcerated individuals.
 In 2018, Washington was the first state to provide access to midwifery and doula services for incarcerated women for prenatal care, delivery, and postpartum care.
 However, the bill does not establish means of funding the services, and does not establish guidelines for care.